DitroniX/IPEM-Plus-ESP32-C5-LoRa-LoRaWAN-IoT-Mains-Power-Energy-Monitor/README.md

 ## Welcome to IPEM Plus

-The new **IPEM Plus** STEM board has been launched in March 2026.
-This is the replacement to the original [IPEM boards](https://github.com/DitroniX/IPEM-IoT-Power-Energy-Monitor)
+The new **IPEM Plus** STEM board has been launched, with availability in April.

 **IPEM Plus**  is a powerful ATM90E36 Smart Home and Industry Automation Board, and Kit.